 Please note: This article is a long one... a very long one.
 Sixteen chapters to be precise.
 This simply because the tremendous importance of this topic demands as much detail as possible.
-However, on the positive side, each of the chapters although intrinsically linked with all the others, can be read individually.
-However, since they are in logical progression, reading them in order probably makes the most sense.
+Although the chapters can be read individually reading them in order probably makes the most sense.

 Part 1: "Spiritual" But Not Religious

 Close to 40% of all Americans identify themselves by the very trendy phrase "spiritual but not religious".
-In fact, the comfort level of ambiguity in faith seems to be almost enviably high.
-Free of any and all set dogmas, regulations and obligations of religion, spiritual but not religious people are free to indulge in whatever causes them to feel good and attain inner peace, be it yoga, meditation, or contemplating a sunset.
-They are free to (and usually do) cherry pick bits and pieces of various religious philosophies which appeal to them, appear to be advantageous, and which fit into their world view.
-However, a sense of emotional and physical well being does not necessarily mean that the spiritual path you may be on is, in the long run, wise, much less that it leads to Deity.
-Feelings can, and often are, caused by all manner of things.
-In fact, one of the most common, and least understood, reasons behind some of our 'spiritual' feelings can very well be attributed to brain wave frequencies (the brain's spontaneous electrical activity).
+Free of any and all dogma, regulation and obligation of religion, spiritual but not religious people are free to indulge in whatever causes them to feel good and attain inner peace, be it yoga, meditation, or contemplating a sunset.
+They are free to (and usually do) cherry pick bits and pieces of various religious philosophies which appeal to them, fits into their world view, and appears to be advantageous.
+However, a sense of peace - of emotional and physical well being can be caused by all manner of things... from how you physically feel or might have eaten that day, your current circumstances etc. In fact, one of the most common but least understood reasons behind some of our 'spiritual' feelings can very well be attributed to brain wave frequencies (the brain's spontaneous electrical activity).
 HERE

 Part 2: Religious Pluralism

-It is tragically true that few of those who believe 'all spiritual beliefs are valid paths to God" seem to have made an in depth study of various religions to see if their claims are based on fact, or fairy dust.
-This simply because many, if not most, people seem to believe that religion is a matter of what you believe, and 'faith' has nothing to do with reality.
-Whether we realize it or not, we literally make dozens of decisions every day, based on evidence, not feelings.
-In fact, we would find ourselves in deep trouble on quite a regular basis, if important decisions were based on how we emotionally relate to something, instead of collecting known facts/weighing all the evidence.
+It is tragically true that few of those who believe that all spiritual beliefs are valid paths to God seem to have made an in depth study of various religions to see if their claims are based on fact or fairy dust.
+This simply because too many people seem to believe that religion is a matter of what you believe and 'faith' has nothing to do with reality.
+Whether we realize it or not, we literally make dozens of decisions every day based on evidence, not feelings.
+In fact, we would find ourselves in deep trouble on quite a regular basis if important decisions were based on how we emotionally relate to something instead of collecting known facts/weighing all the evidence.
 Whether you have thought about it or not, whether you are willing to face it or not, the simple fact is... if two religions make truth-claims which contradict each other, they cannot both be right.
-As one example among many, when one religion says there is no God, another claims there is only one God, and others say there are many gods ... someone is wrong.
-How can a religion be trusted to show you the path to God if they don't even have this basic fact straight?
 HERE

 Part 3: Faith and The Bible

-If "feelings" are the sole arbitrator of spiritual truth, a lot of people may be in very big trouble.
-Just because something makes you feel good, doesn't mean it is good for you.
-A sense of emotional and physical well being does not necessarily mean that the spiritual path you may be on is, in the long run, wise, much less that it leads to Deity.
-While, I suppose, much depends on what a person's idea of "deity" is, where is the evidence that tells us these experiences are from God, or even have anything to do with Him.
-It is but common sense to apply logical and objective reasoning to your spiritual life which most people seem disinclined to do... apparently preferring to believe that their 'spiritual experiences' validate the religion, or spiritual path, they follow.
+It is but common sense to apply logical and objective reasoning to your spiritual life which most people seem disinclined to do... apparently preferring to believe that their 'spiritual experiences' validate the religion/spiritual path they follow.
 However, what most people do not seem to realize is that Christianity is perhaps the only religion that does not demand 'blind faith' from its followers.
 HERE

 Part 4: God And His Bible